ericagol/script2gle/README.md

 ![introtest.R](/examples/R/introtest_fig1_g.png)
 (\*:  `s2g introtest.R -png -tex`))

 **Note:** if this figure appears slightly pixellated, it is because it was rasterized into PNG so that it could be displayed on this page.
-To have it in vector quality: `s2g introtest.R -tex`
+To have it in vector quality: `s2g introtest.R -tex`.

 ### The workflow